michaelmior/annotate-schema/README.md

 [![CI](https://github.com/michaelmior/annotate-schema/actions/workflows/ci.yml/badge.svg)](https://github.com/michaelmior/annotate-schema/actions/workflows/ci.yml)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/michaelmior/annotate-schema/main.svg)](https://results.pre-commit.ci/latest/github/michaelmior/annotate-schema/main)

-This repository contains a single script which attempts to augment a provided schema to add a `description` to each attribute using the power of LLMs.
+This repository contains scripts which attempt to augment a provided schema to add a `description` to each attribute using the power of LLMs.
 It works by generating a prompt for each JSON path in the schema and then executing a LLM to generate a description for each attribute.